riku2015/pyham/README.md

 You can also use your PC as it would be a HAM radio itself.

+It is supposed to be compatible with eQSO, FRN and Echolink.
+It also introduces its own protocol.

 ### Software requirements
 This program requires [Python](https://www.python.org/) 3.x to be installed.
 Tested with Python 3.6 on Windows.